Isovist: Architecture

-In architecture, an Isovist is largely represented as a polygon traced on a floor plan when represented in two dimensions (Ostwald, Dawes 2018) and utilised to analyse architectural and urban spaces.
-The concept of an Isovist has more frequently been used to analyse the experience of buildings and the properties of certain architectural works (Dawes and Ostwald, 2018).
-An experiment conducted by Franz, von der Heyde, & Bülthoff (2005), applied Isovist analysis in an architectural psychology context to predict experimental qualities of architecture from its spatial properties.
+In architecture, an isovist is largely represented as a polygon traced on a floor plan when represented in two dimensions (Ostwald, Dawes 2018) and used to analyse architectural and urban spaces.
+The concept of an isovist has more frequently been used to analyse the experience of buildings and the properties of certain architectural works (Dawes and Ostwald, 2018).
+An experiment conducted by Franz, von der Heyde, & Bülthoff (2005), applied isovist analysis in an architectural psychology context to predict experimental qualities of architecture from its spatial properties.
 The experiment concluded that isovists alongside visibility graph measurands which capture spatial properties affect the architecture experience.
-Further research has also determined that the largest and smallest Isovist areas in a given space have been found to be directly correlated to an individual's perception of the most exposed and most visible sections of a building.
+Further research has also determined that the largest and smallest isovist areas in a given space have been found to be directly correlated to an individual's perception of the most exposed and most visible sections of a building.